rhodey/rhodey.org/assets/md/ssh-fish-feeder.md

 ssh-fish-feeder
 December 17, 2012
 SSH Fish Feeder
 It was the day before Winter Break 2012 and I had no more than 30 minutes to finish packing before getting the boot from my dorm room.
-I had everything packed in the back of my Subaru and made my way upstairs for a final look-around, wait-- what was that?
+I had everything packed in the back of my subaru and made my way upstairs for a final look-around, wait-- what was that?
 The sound of running water?
 <!--no banner-->
 !!!